Rfam/rfam-docs/docs/source/searching-rfam.rst

 which supports a `REST API <http://www.ebi.ac.uk/ebisearch/documentation.ebi>`_ that can be used to access the Rfam data programmatically in addition to the :ref:`Rfam API`.

-Here is an example query that retrieves all riboswitch families as well as their descriptions and the number of sequences in seed alignments:
+Here is an example query that retrieves riboswitch families as well as their descriptions and the number of sequences in seed alignments:

 .. code-block:: url

     https://www.ebi.ac.uk/ebisearch/ws/rest/rfam?query=riboswitch&format=json&fields=num_seed,description

-The `full list of fields <http://www.ebi.ac.uk/ebisearch/metadata.ebi?db=rfam>`_ that can be retrieved.
+Here is `full list of fields <http://www.ebi.ac.uk/ebisearch/metadata.ebi?db=rfam>`_ that can be retrieved using the text search API.

 -------------------------